Core Idea

 Bridges, William and Susan Bridges (2017).
 Managing Transitions: Making the Most of Change.
 4th ed.
 Da Capo Press.
 ISBN: 978-0-738-21026-9.

-- The Transition Model: Endings → Neutral Zone → New Beginning; the psychological mechanism underlying why reorgs disorient employees even when they are strategically sound; transparency and support requirements in the neutral zone
+- Transition Model: Endings → Neutral Zone → New Beginning; explains why reorgs disorient employees even when strategically sound

 -